NeilWarren/GenAD/paper/paper.md

 # Acknowledgements

-Mishra-Warren Autodiff was developed as an extension of a project developed in the course "Systems Development for Computational Science," CS-107, at Harvard University in the Fall of 2020 under the intruction of Dr. David Sondak, Harvard Institute for Applied Computational Science, and Dr. Andrew Kirby, Post-doctoral associate at MIT Lincoln Laboratory.
+Mishra-Warren Autodiff was developed as an extension of a group project developed in the course "Systems Development for Computational Science," CS-107, at Harvard University in the Fall of 2020 under the intruction of Dr. David Sondak, Harvard Institute for Applied Computational Science, and Dr. Andrew Kirby, Post-doctoral associate at MIT Lincoln Laboratory, and in collaboration with Leo Landau and Samson Negassi.

 # References